kaiekubjas/academic-kickstart/content/teaching/aalto.md

  css_class = ""
 +++

-I am regularly teaching two Master's level courses: Computational Algebraic Geometry (MS-E1142) and Algebraic Statistics (MS-E1621).
-Both courses take place every second year: Computational Algebraic Geometry in 2021/22 and 2023/24, Algebraic Statistics in 2022/23.
+I am regularly teaching Computational Algebraic Geometry (MS-E1142) and Algebraic Statistics (MS-E1621).
+The course takes place every second year, in 2021/22 and 2023/24.
 Computational Algebraic Geometry is well-suited also to Bachelor's students.
-Algebraic Statistics is mainly aimed towards Master's and PhD students, although Bachelor's students have successfully taken the course.
-It is recommended although not necessary to take Computational Algebraic Geometry before taking Algebraic Statistics.
+In 2022/23, I am also teaching Algebraic Methods in Data Science during III-IV periods.
+This course is mainly aimed towards Master's and PhD students, although Bachelor's students can take the course.
+It is recommended although not necessary to take Computational Algebraic Geometry before taking Algebraic Methods in Data Science.

 Current and past courses: